Early forecast for Victorious Festival in Portsmouth has been issued by Met Office

 From 4pm on-wards it will be sunny with highs of 20C until 10pm, with the chance of precipitation being at less than five per cent.

-It will be a clear night with highs of 17C from 10pm to midnight.
-So should be pleasant conditions during Two Door Cinema Club’s headline set.
+It will be a clear night with highs of 17C from 10pm to midnight, so there should be pleasant conditions during Two Door Cinema Club’s headline set.

 Saturday